ncr00t/task-manager-spring-boot/README.md

 # Statistics complete

-You can see the task execution statistics on the tab "Statistics"
+You can see the task execution statistics on the tab "Statistics complete"

 ![statistics_complete](https://user-images.githubusercontent.com/12431839/48320065-3c52b880-e626-11e8-838f-0d31bef4f969.png)